SujoyGhosh-scott/sign-language-prediction/README.md

 to see how the preprocessed images will look, please run `preprocessing-test.py` file.
 This will run the preprocessing on some of the test images and show the result.

-## Model Training
+## Model Training CNN

-to train the model please run the `train.py` file. this file will read all the images in `all_images` array, preprocess them, and display 20 random preprocessed images. split the data into train, test, and validation sets, and train the model. to update the current model please update the `myModel` function.
+to train the model using CNN classifier, please run the `train.py` file. this file will read all the images in `all_images` array, preprocess them, and display 20 random preprocessed images. split the data into train, test, and validation sets, and train the model. to update the current model please update the `myModel` function.